 It’s pricey but it’s the crowning jewel of Edinburgh and is a fitting attraction to sit at the top of The Royal Mile.

 - Where to begin?
 Edinburgh Castle and Holyrood Palace top the list for most people.

 - This road in the heart of the city allows easy access to the best sights.
 If you do nothing else you’ll have an enjoyable time just walking from the top to the bottom (or vice versa).

-- The Old Town is one of the best-preserved medieval places in Europe.
+- The Old Town is one of the best-preserved medieval districts in Europe.
 Stunning architecture and a dizzying number of tourist attractions can be found along each step of the way.

 - You won’t fit everything into one weekend so if you’re visiting for a short time stick to the highlights of the Royal Mile – Holyrood Palace, St. Giles Cathedral, and Edinburgh Castle.
 If you have time include Camera Obscura and the Scotch Whisky Experience.

-- The Royal Mile is busy at all times of the year but midweek up to 11am is usually reasonably crowd-free.
+- The Royal Mile is busy at all times of the year but midweek up to 11am it’s usually reasonably crowd-free.
 During The Fringe in August it gets horrendously crowded though.
-If you like to keep to yourself leave a visit to the Royal Mile for another time of the year.
+If you like to keep to yourself leave a visit to The Royal Mile for another time of the year.